 P.E.
-Kit (required in the Summer Term only for Infant and Nursery) Navy shorts, Ladysmith burgundy polo shirt or White T-shirt, Trainers In the junior school, football boots are needed for girls and boys for activities on the field
+Kit (required in the Summer Term only)

+Navy shorts, Ladysmith burgundy polo shirt or White T-shirt, Trainers

+In the junior school, football boots are needed for girls and boys for activities on the field

 No jewellery should be worn other than one pair of stud earrings for children with pierced ears.
 No make-up is to be worn and pupils should not come to school with hair dye in.